 Window Display Options

 If you have lots of foot traffic, there is no better option than using window digital signage.
 Just like promotional signage, they should be focused on promoting your best and most attractive menu items.
 However, there should be a particular emphasis on getting people to enter.
 Play on their curiosity and attract them to open your door.

-Before you opt for a particular strategy, you have to make sure the display light is not washed out by external lighting sources.
+Before you opt for a particular strategy, you have to make sure external lighting sources do not wash out the display light.
 Specialized displays are available that counteract this ambient lighting and are well worth it.
 If your restaurant is in between buildings, then the display doesn’t have to be bright (it’s shielded from the sun during the entire day).

 Dining Area Signage